 The Folk Theater in Himachal Pradesh

 The folk theater is an integral part of the rural life of Himachal Pradesh.
-Every festival, fair and ceremony is blended with folk performance including dancing, singing, music and dramatics.
+Every festival, fair and ceremony are blended with folk performance including dancing, singing, music, and dramatics.

 Though gradually changing and becoming obsolete with time, this ancient pastime is an important pillar of the cultural heritage of the region.
 These plays are based on myths, legends, history, religion, culture, manners and mores of the people.
 Although the present day folk theater tends to include even Ram Lila and Krishna Lila, the old forms still retain their popular appeal.
 The folk theater was the powerful way to convey the right messages to the rulers and the ruled.

 A number of forms folk theaters with unique execution and style are staged throughout the different regions of the province.
-It is known as various names in various places of Himachal Pradesh.
-The people of Shimla and erstwhile Mahasu state call it Kariyala, while in Mandi, Bilaspur, Sirmaur and Kangra districts, it is Known as Banthada, Swang, Budechhu and Bhagtu respectively.
+It is known by various names in various places of Himachal Pradesh.
+The people of Shimla and erstwhile Mahasu state call it Kariyala, while in Mandi, Bilaspur, Sirmaur, and Kangra districts, it is Known as Banthada, Swang, Budechhu, and Bhagtu respectively.
 The performers are correspondingly known as Karayalchi, Swangchi, Budechhi and Bhagtias etc.